tibue99/ezcord/docs/examples/localization.rst

 - Create a key for every file name
 - Inside the file name keys, you can create a key for every method name where you need to localize strings.
   You can use the class name as well, that's useful for Views or Modals.
+- Now you can create a key-value pair for every string that you want to localize.

 Variables can be defined in the language file with curly braces.